-The form of the exam is stipulated in the course description in the programme curriculum's course catalogue as well as on https://kurser.ku.dk/.
+The form of the exam is stipulated in the course description the course catalogue at kurser.ku.dk

 An exam is passed when the assessment "Passed" or "Approved" or the grade 02 or higher is awarded.
 Exams that have been passed cannot be retaken.